 The eight categories of eligible nonprofit organizations are:

-A religious organization is a nonprofit organization whose primary purpose is
+A religious organization is a nonprofit organization whose primary purpose is one of the following:

-purpose is the instruction or training of individuals, or the instruction of the public.
+An educational organization is a nonprofit organization whose primary purpose is the instruction or training of individuals, or the instruction of the public.

 Examples of educational organizations include: